 What Is an Application Developer?

-An application developer creates or writes programs for a particular operating system (i.e, Windows, Mac OS X or UNIX), the Web or a device.
+An application developer creates or writes programs for a particular operating system (i.e, Windows, Mac OS X or UNIX), the web or a device.
 These professionals usually possess a bachelor's degree and knowledge of programming languages.
 Read on to learn more about application developer job duties, education requirements and career prospects.
-Schools offering Application Development degrees can also be found in these popular choices.

 The application developer then codes the application, runs tests and adds finishing touches.
 Along with creating applications, these professionals also maintain and troubleshoot programs, which can include making updates and modifications to existing programs.
 These professionals may also create documentation and make databases.

 |Job Outlook (2016-2026)||31% growth (much faster than average)*|

 |Work Environment||Office settings, corporate headquarters, insurance carrier facilities|